mshiner/mshiner.github.io/_pages/site_info.md

 I decided to start this Jekyll build because of my dissatisfaction with Wordpress.

-We were using it with various plugins and the site became a bit of a management and security hassle.
+We were using it with various plugins and the site became a bit of a management and bloody security hassle.

 Originally the site was conceived as a place where rides starting in Brent Knoll and the surrounding area can be posted centrally without the email round robin.
 Then things got out of hand.